DerekBoucher/SnakeGame/README.md

     1. The goal of the game is to collect as much fruits as possible
     2. A fruit can be collected by passing over its tile.
     3. Every time a fruit is collected, the length of the snake grows by 1.
-    4. The game is over once one of these events occurs:
+    4. The game is over if one of these events occurs:

         4_1.
 The player collides with any border of the game area.
         4_2.
 The player collides with one of his snake parts.